jab/bidict/docs/intro.rst

 you need two separate one-directional maps that are kept in sync as the bidirectional map changes.
-This is exactly what bidict does under the hood, abstracting this into a clean and simple interface, while providing complementary functionality to boot.
+This is exactly what bidict does under the hood, abstracting this into a clean and simple interface. bidict also provides rich and powerful facilities to help you handle the enforcement of the one-to-one constraint (for example, when attempting to set a new key to an existing value) exactly as you intend.

 Additional Functionality
 ------------------------

-Besides :class:`bidict.bidict`,
-the :mod:`bidict` package provides additional tools for working with one-to-one relations:
+Besides the standard :class:`bidict.bidict` class, the :mod:`bidict` package provides other bidict variants, as well as additional tools for working with one-to-one relations:

 - :class:`bidict.frozenbidict`
 - :class:`bidict.loosebidict`
 - :class:`bidict.orderedbidict`
-- :class:`bidict.frozenorderedbidict`
-- :class:`bidict.looseorderedbidict`
 - :class:`bidict.namedbidict`
 - :class:`bidict.inverted`
+- :class:`bidict.pairs`

-These will be covered in later sections.
+These and other provided functionality are covered in later sections.

 But first let's proceed to :ref:`basic-usage`.